 Insects are a part of life in Africa and play a vital role in maintaining healthy ecosystems.
 As such, you might come across a variety of creepy crawlies during your visit to the country.

 Windhoek’s a malaria-free area although the occasional mosquito might gate crash your braai or fireside reminiscences.
 You’re more likely to enjoy colorful displays of butterflies and dragonflies while lounging alongside the pool or relaxing at the restaurant.

 Other common six-legged inhabitants of Windhoek include chirpy cicadas, glamorous lace bugs, and various beetles.
 The perambulations of the local shongololo millipedes are a fascination for children (young and old!).

 Don’t miss out on the chance to explore the best that Windhoek has to offer if you’re flying into Namibia.
 Rather, spend a few days acclimatizing to the warm, dry weather of the area, relaxing in glorious natural surroundings, and visiting some of the city’s iconic markets, museums, and galleries.

-Visit the dedicated Arebbusch Travel Lodge nature website to find out more about the bird species that you can see on Arebbusch Travel Lodge.
+Visit the dedicated Birds at Arebbusch page on the Arebbusch Travel Lodge website to find out more about the bird species that you can see on Arebbusch Travel Lodge.